High Contrast Mode:

 • For an electric water heater, consider insulating underneath the tank as well.
 A rigid piece of insulation (or bottom board) helps prevent heat loss into the floor.
 This could save another 4%-9% of water heating energy.

-For step by step instructions, then energy.gov provides more thorough details.
+For step-by-step instructions, then energy.gov provides more thorough details.
 However, if you are unsure of the steps, then call a reputable local plumber for insulation (and other maintenance) help.